zhigaowu/libuv_simplify/README.md

 # libuv_simplify
-light wrapper of libevent api for simplicity
+light wrapper of libuv api for simplicity